 - Master of Science in Business Administration (Accounting), University of Washington, 2015

 - Bachelor of Science in Business Administration (Accounting; Minor in Mathematics), Ithaca College

-Nicole and her husband, Joe, enjoy exploring Pittsburgh’s different neighborhoods, attending sporting events, and trying new restaurants.
+Nicole, her husband Joe, and their two sons Ashton and Axel enjoy exploring Pittsburgh's different neighborhoods, watching Pitt sporting events, and trying new foods.